Agnessa14/RSA_object_classification/README.md

 ## 6. Create a Model RDM for all DNNs at once.
 *Script*: [**Creating_Model_RDMs.ipynb**](/Creating_Model_RDMs.ipynb)

 After running steps 0-5 for one model, we can correlate between the representations of different models by creating a model RDM for multiple models.
 To that end, we can create a "number of layers in model 1 x number of layers in model 2" matrix containing the correlations for the layers of one model with the layers of the other model.
-To create the matrix of the size "number of all layers x number of layers", we can simply put together the individual Model RDMs and the inter-model Model RDM together in a symmetric matrix (making sure to transpose inter-model RDMs wherever needed).
+To create the matrix of the size "number of all layers x number of all layers", we can simply put together the individual Model RDMs and the inter-model Model RDM together in a symmetric matrix (making sure to transpose inter-model RDMs wherever needed).
+We have to add the details of the desired network here:

+if multiple_models == 1:
+    num_layers_2 = 16 #change depending on the model
+    model_begin_2 = 0
+    model_name_2 = selected_layers[model_begin_2].get('model')
+    layer_names_2 = []

 ## 7. Run MDS using all layers from all DNNs.
 *Script*: [**Plotting_Model_RDM.ipynb**](/Plotting_Model_RDM.ipynb)